 Programs by County & City (40 programs)

-Some Michigan counties have free home repair grants and government grant programs and most major cities also have similar help for homeowners.
+Most Michigan counties have approved home repair and government grant programs and most major cities also have similar help for homeowners.
+Cities and counties received over $165M ($120M CDGB + $45M HOME) last fiscal year to help residents with various programs.

 If you don’t see your county or city below you should contact it directly and ask them if the city have a home repair program.